Dispute Cleveland parking tickets in a flash

 Before disputing a ticket, you can request an in-person hearing on the city’s website.
 To be accompanied by a lawyer on this occasion will cost you between $200 and $400 per hour.
 This depends on the attorney’s expertise and experience, as well as from the severity of the parking violation.
 Parking in a handicap place is the most severe and costs $250, while $25 is for standard parking violations.
 Add to that the lawyer’s fee, and you will spend an insane amount of money.

 With the DoNotPay app, you won’t have to spend a dime!
-Our app is free and highly efficient in contesting infractions in only a couple of minutes.
+Our app is highly efficient in contesting infractions in only a couple of minutes.

 How do I pay for the Cleveland parking ticket?